-If your water heater is five years old or older, you may also want to consider buying a hot water heater jacket to insulate it.
+If your water heater is five or more years old, you may want to consider buying a hot water heater jacket to insulate it.
 The Department of Energy reports that this trick alone can help you save 7% to 16% annually on your water heating bill.
 You can find step-by-step instructions online to complete this project yourself.

 13. Buy Energy-Efficient Appliances

 You don’t have to invest in pricey new appliances just to cut down on energy costs, but when you are ready to upgrade, invest in energy-efficient options.
 If you aren’t sure where to start shopping, look for Energy Star-rated appliances.
 Products that earn this rating are certified to save energy and money over their lifespan.

 If you are looking to upgrade your heating/cooling system, refrigerator or oven, take the time to research the best time and place to buy appliances.
 Also be sure to check out our guide on the best time and place to buy a washer and dryer, specifically.